Arsoni5t/Peace/README.md

 ![](https://webfilms-films.s3.amazonaws.com/key+copy.png)

 ## Architecture and Technology
-     * Use Canvas, Paper.js and PaperScript to create animations of fish-like objects swimming in the water
+     * Use Canvas, Paper.js and PaperScript to create animations of fish-like objects swimming
      * Custom CSS cursor to move and animate the dolphin swimming around the Canvas window
      * Implement PaperScript's mouse handler's to remove objects on click